Modeling Finance with autocorrelations from Physics

 How can a back test be your best predictor of success?

 To compute the annual growth rate and maximum drawdown over economic upturns and downturns as a function of the size of the holding periods, you need to perform a back test over all holding periods spanning such upturns and downturns.
 It is often bluntly stated that a back test doesn’t give you any insight in the future success of your trading plan.
 To us, this is like bluntly denying the existence of correlations over time in the power spectra of Wall Street’s random price fluctuations.
-According to a 2005 quote of Jim Simons, the founder of RenTech, past performance is your best predictor of success.
+According to a 2005 quote of Jim Simons, the founder of RenTech in 1978, past performance is your best predictor of success.
 The actual returns of his Medallion fund are the undeniable empirical evidence that (simulated) past performance is indeed your best predictor of success: https://www.bloomberg.com/news/articles/2016-11-21/how-renaissance-s-medallion-fund-became-finance-s-blackest-box.

 In-sample forecast versus out-of-sample forecast